-As at September 30, 2023, intangible assets included thirty-four (34) (December 31, 2022 - twenty-five (25)) patents that are approved for issuance, or have issued, associated with the Company's technology.
+As at March 31, 2023, intangible assets include twenty-seven (27) (December 31, 2022 - twenty-five (25)) issued patents associated with the Company's technology.
 These patents were issued by various jurisdictions including Canada, China, Japan, Korea, Taiwan, and the United States.
-The patents have expiries ranging between thirteen (13) to nineteen (19) years from the patent issuance date.
+The patents have expiries ranging between thirteen (13) to eighteen (19) years from the patent issuance date.